KitchenAid® makes stand mixers in two styles, a myriad of colors, and sizes ranging from 3.5 to 8 quart capacities in various price ranges.

 - Hammered Glass - tilt head only

-Ceramic - decorative colors - tilt head only
+Ceramic - decorative colors and patterns - tilt head only

 Stainless Steel - from 3 quart to 8 quart capacities available.

 - Available for both bowl lift and tilt head models.

 Note: It's nice to have an extra bowl when doing holiday baking, or to have a spare when one is in the dishwasher.